VandalByte/kali-repo-installer/README.md

 ```
 sudo aptitude install -t kali-rolling PACKAGE_NAME
 ```
-Replace **PACKAGE_NAME** with your desired package name.
+Replace `PACKAGE_NAME` with your desired package name.

-If you are too lazy like me to type the whole thing, you should create an alias for this in your terminal.
-LOL
+If you are too lazy like me to type the whole thing, you should create an alias for this in your terminal. 😂 **LOL**

-## License
+## 📝 License
 Made with 💖 and it's released under the **MIT license**.